-Get free tutoring in basic and advanced science and math courses at the CLC.
-Free, walk-in tutoring is available at the CLC; tutors are current science majors who have completed the courses in which you need help!
+Get free, walk-in tutoring in 40+ basic and advanced science, engineering, and math courses at the Collaborative Learning Center (CLC).
+The CLC is specifically designed for students in the College of Science and Engineering.
+CLC tutors are current STEM majors who have completed the courses in which you need help.
 They are a great resource for our majors!
-Call or follow the link below to view the current semester's tutoring schedule:
+Follow the link below to view the current semester's CLC tutoring schedule:

 Student lab instructors are available to answer questions for students enrolled in chemistry courses.
 Office hours are posted on the door of Chemistry Building 119.

 Chemistry tutors are listed on the bulletin board outside the Department of Chemistry office, Chemistry Building 238.
 These tutors work for pay.